 Do I have to come to every single event?

 Much as we’d all love to make every event, other aspects of life get in the way and that’s totally understandable.
 Please come along to as many or as few events as you can throughout the year, there really is no pressure.
-Our internal comms such as our Facebook group and our Newsletter will let you know which ones the regiment aim to be at in large numbers (usually the August Bank Holiday major event and Anniversary events) which are the ones we’d most like to see you at but if that doesn’t work for you, it’s not a problem.
+Our internal communications such as our Facebook group and our Newsletter will let you know which ones the regiment aim to be at in large numbers (usually the August Bank Holiday major event and Anniversary events) which are the ones we’d most like to see you at but if that doesn’t work for you, it’s not a problem.

 Across the whole society there are events up and down the country and as you’re joining the wider Sealed Knot Society by joining up to us, you’re able to go to whichever take your fancy.
 Event lists are printed on the back of the society magazine that comes out regularly through the year so you’ll know what’s coming up.